negusoft/holoaccent/README.md

 - Overscroll glow color customization
 - Dialog customization with divider color correctly set
 - Switch and SwitchPreference implementation
+- Full right-to-left locale support
-- And the themes can be extended to meet your needs
+- Themes can be extended to meet your needs

 Getting Started